 The future of PNRs is likely to be engineered by ONE Order — an extension of IATA’s New Distribution Capability (NDC) program facilitating the direct distribution of travel products and smooth data exchange among different platforms.

 Currently, airlines have to deal with three types of travel records — PNRs focusing on itinerary details, e-tickets capturing payment information, and electronic miscellaneous documents (EMDs) with the list of purchased ancillaries.
 These documents are created in the legacy EDIFACT format used across the airline industry.
 Moreover, they are stored in different back-office systems, which adds complexity and increases expenses for carriers.

 In a ONE Order world, all travel data in question will be captured in a single XML file by a single system.
 This will make things far easier for all providers and travel agents.
-IATA expects that its initiative will see widespread adoption between 2021 and 2025.
-But even if these expectations are too optimistic, there won’t be any backtracking.
+IATA expects that its initiative will see widespread adoption by 2025.
+But even if these expectations are too optimistic, there won't be any backtracking.